March 26, 2018

 Consider refinancing with PenFed

 If refinancing is right for you, consider refinancing your student loans with PenFed.
-We offer low rates as low as % APR on fixed and % APR on variable rate student loan refinance products.
+We offer low rates as low as % APR on fixed rate student loan refinance products.
 We can give you an estimate on your refinance rate in minutes — all you need to do is answer four simple questions.
 Whether you're looking for lower payments or you're trying to get out of debt sooner, we can help.